jocelynbaduria/Assignment_2-part1_assignment_2_part2/README.md

   Installation may takes longer if you dont have enough memory.
 In my case I installed it for almost 2days including cleaning my files to free storage memory space.

   1• GCP Setup Firebase

      - Create Firebase console Project and choose Blaze plan as you go for Billing.

      - Add and configure Google Analytics.

      - Add Firebase to your IOS app.

      - Download GoogleService-Info-plist and save it to your sample app MLkit - MLVisionExample file in Xcode.

      - Add Firebase SDK by adding 'Firebase/Analytics' in PodFile.

      - Install cocoapods, then install the PodFile by running command "pod install" in terminal.

      - Open the terminal and run a command "open MLVisionExample.xcworkspace" and Add initialization code, in this tutorial the code was updated in
        AppDelegate.swift file.

      - Continue to Firebase Console and select the MLKit in Build Drop-down menu.

    2• Train your Model

      - Enable the AutoML Vision and prepare the training dataset flowers_photos.zip.

-     - Add Flower Dataset by uploading it to AutoML Vision
+     - Add Flower Dataset by uploading it to AutoML Vision.

      - Train the Model Using AutoML Vision after importing the dataset.

      - Define your model for mobile use and choose the faster prediction but low accuracy to prevent from overcharges.

      - Set a budget 1 node hour training.